eschercloudai/unikorn/README.release.md

-# Cuttng a Release Checklist
+# Cutting a Release Checklist

 * Update the `README.md` file to reflect the new version.
 * Update the helm `Chart.yaml` to reflect the new version.